 The Coronado Museum contains an astounding 20,000 historical photographs capturing moments from the lives of people throughout history.

-The photo catalog includes everything from snapshots of historic events to the more mundane, like everyday activities of Coronado’s residents.
 If you like a particular photo, you can request a reproduction and take it home with you to commemorate your trip!

 Manuscript Archives